According to five executives across the league, the Detroit Lions are expected to be the worst franchise in the NFC during the 2021 season.

 The Detroit Lions were ranked 16th of 16 by four NFL executives, but the last voter had them ranked surprisingly at 13th.
 That voter has the Carolina Panthers pegged as the worst team in the NFC entering the 2021 regular season.
 The same voter placed the Philadelphia Eagles at 14, the New York Giants at 15.

-“Can the Brad Holmes/Chris Spielman/Dan Campbell trio change the culture from what was, at worst, a non-collaborative, know-it-all New England model?” this voter asked.
-“This will be multi-year revamp that has already started with replacing high-level non-coaching employees like the trainer.”
+"“I have Detroit clustered with Philly and the Giants, but think they have the best quarterback of the three,” this voter added.Another voter said some of the biggest changes to the team could be happening behind the scenes.“Can the Brad Holmes/Chris Spielman/Dan Campbell trio change the culture from what was, at worst, a non-collaborative, know-it-all New England model?” this voter asked.
+“This will be multi-year revamp that has already started with replacing high-level non-coaching employees like the trainer.”"

 When it comes to the NFC North, the Green Bay Packers led the way and were voted as the second-best team overall behind the Tampa Bay Buccaneers.
 The Minnesota Vikings ranked eighth, but one voter had them as high as five, but another sees them at 13.
 So basically, they have no idea what kind of product Mike Zimmer will be putting onto the football field this season.